Annual Report 2017-2018

-- receive complaints from the public about the conduct of RCMP members;
+- Receive complaints from the public about the conduct of RCMP members;

-- conduct reviews when complainants are not satisfied with the RCMP's handling of their complaints;
+- Conduct reviews when complainants are not satisfied with the RCMP's handling of their complaints;

-- initiate complaints and investigations into RCMP conduct when it is in the public interest to do so;
+- Initiate complaints and investigations into RCMP conduct when it is in the public interest to do so;

-- review specified RCMP activities; and
+- Review specified RCMP activities; and

-- report findings and make recommendations.
+- Report findings and make recommendations.

-- Ensure an effective public complaint process.
+- Strengthen the public complaint process.

-- Increase the Commission's investigative capacity.
+- Strengthen the Commission's investigative capacity.

-- Increase public education and engagement.
+- Increase outreach, public education and engagement efforts.